Agentic Episodic Control: The AEC Framework

+Computing \(\Delta(s_t)\) requires a trained Q-network and a tuned threshold \(\tau_Q\), which is brittle and task-specific.
+Instead, we use a large language model to directly decide criticality from the semantic abstraction \(LLM_{\text{aug}}(s_t)\), enabling generalization without retraining or hyperparameter tuning:

-If $\Psi$ labels the state as critical, the agent will trigger an episodic memory lookup.
-The agent queries the episodic memory with the key $\phi(s_t)$.
-As described in~\ref{LLM_based_state_encoder}, we perform an exact $k$‑nearest‑neighbour (KNN) lookup over stored keys; all entries whose encoded state lies within the $k$‑neighbour set are returned.
-Each match provides a value estimate $\hat{Q}(s_t,a)$ for a candidate action $a$.
-The agent simply selects the action whose retrieved Q‑value is maximal:
+\textbf{Exploitation.} If the current state is classified as critical, the agent triggers an episodic memory retrieval.
+The agent queries the episodic memory with $f_{\text{enc}}(LLM_{\text{aug}}(s_t))$.
+As described in Section~\ref{LLM_based_state_encoder}, we perform an exact KNN search ($k = 1$) over $\mathcal{M}$.
+If a matching entry exists, the agent executes the stored action; otherwise, it samples an action at random: